quangmnh/Fail-Attemps-Creating-An-Android-Studio-Project/README.md

 Created with nothing, no activity, can build but what i should do then???

 # Test 03
 Created with a basic activity or something.
+A bunch of errors

+'''Error:(9, 5) error: resource android:attr/dialogCornerRadius not found.'''